|

 This is not an issue of public safety and noise, but class and race.
 Natarus and Chicago City Council did not and can not document any public safety issues caused by street performance accidents.
 The very people complaining about noise level contribute to the collective noise level exceeding 80 db.
 The commerce noise of the rich and powerful is not being restricted to the same level as the poor and powerless street artists.

 Tap dancing, the blues and jazz were not invented at universities.
 They were crafted and perfected on the streets including the streets of Chicago.
-From Ben Franklin to Irving Berlin, Louis Armstrong to Blind Lemon Jefferson, Eubie Blake to Robin Williams -- the streets are where the foundations of American culture identify is formed.
+From Ben Franklin to Irving Berlin, Louis Armstrong to Blind Lemon Jefferson, Eubie Blake to Robin Williams -- the streets are where the foundations of American culture identity is formed.

 A reason given for prohibiting street performers is the availability of other public areas.
 The Following US Supreme Court statement has been frequently quoted in numerous lower court decisions: "One is not to have the exercise of his liberty of expression in appropriate places abridged on the plea that it may be exercised in some other place."
 Schneider v State, 308 US l47, l63 (l939).